-The Flash module have one single register interface mapped in the memory space 0x0E 0000 to 0x0E 0015.
+The Flash module have one single register interface mapped in the memory space of the IBUS (0x08 0000 to 0x08 0015).
 All the operations are enabled through four 16-bit control registers: Flash Control Register 1-0 High/Low (FCR1H/L-FCR0H/L).
 Eight other 16-bit registers are used to store Flash Address and Data for Program operations (FARH/L and FDR1H/L-FDR0H/L) and Write Operation Error flags (FERH/L).
 All registers are accessible with 8 and 16-bit instructions (since operates in 16-bit mode when in read/ write).

-Before accessing the Flash registers used for program/erasing operations, bit 5 (XFLASHEN) in XPERCON register shall be set.
+Before accessing the IFlash module (and consequently also the Flash register to be used for program/erasing operations), bit ROMEN in SYSCON register shall be set.